-Some texts use N for the set of positive natural numbers, thus excluding 0.
+Some texts use \mathbb{N} for the set of positive natural numbers, thus excluding 0.
 You might find this ambiguity troubling, but in practice it seldom causes much difficulty.
 As you will eventually see, there are some compelling reasons for preferring the version we use here.

-Definition: We use the symbol \mathbb{Z} for the set of integers, the collection {..., -2, -1, 0, 1, 2, ...}, including all of the natural numbers and their negatives.
-We also occasionally use \mathbb{Z}^+ for the set of positive integers (so the non-zero natural numbers).
+Definition: We use the symbol \mathbb{Z} for the set of integers, the collection $\{..., -2, -1, 0, 1, 2, ...\}$, including all of the natural numbers and their negatives.

-The reasons for using the letter "Z" rather than "I" are partly historical (it arises from "zahlen", the German word for numbers) and also to avoid the confusion possible since words like "imaginary" and "irrational" also start with the letter "I".
+The reasons for using the letter "Z" rather than "T" are partly historical (it arises from "zahlen," the German word for numbers) and also to avoid the confusion possible since words like "imaginary" also start with the letter "T".

-Foundations of Advanced Mathematics, v.
-0.11 Jonathan J. White August 20, 2019 Definition: We use the symbol \mathbb{Q} for the set of rational numbers, numbers of the form $\frac{p}{q}$ for $p, q \in \mathbb{Z}$ with $q \neq 0$.
+Definition: We use the symbol \mathbb{Q} for the set of rational numbers, numbers of the form p/q for $p, q \in \mathbb{Z}$ with $q \neq 0$.

 The choice of the letter "Q" stems from the word "quotient".
-The symbol " \in " which first appeared here means "is an element of" or in this context with two variables preceding it "are elements of".
+The symbol "∈" which first appeared here means "is an element of" or in this context with two variables preceding it "are elements of."
 We will consider the proper handling of this (and several other symbols) in the near future, but for now a rough understanding should serve you well enough.